The Florida Bar

 Linda Goldstein is director of communications for the Hillsborough County Clerk of Courts office and the president of Linda Goldstein Communications, specializing in video production for business and government, strategic planning and community relations.
 The award-winning writer and producer of documentary, training and marketing videos, has also worked as a political journalist and feature writer for daily newspapers and magazines.
 Goldstein served for three years on a Florida Bar grievance committee.
 She is a past president of the Athena Society, an organization of Tampa Bay professionals who have both demonstrated leadership in the community and committed themselves to promoting equality and opportunity for women.

-Anthony Holloway is chief of police for the city of Clearwater.
+Anthony Holloway has recently been appointed chief of police for the St. Petersburg Police Department.
 He began his career in law enforcement with the Clearwater Police Department in 1985, rising to the rank of patrol commander.
 In 2007, he left to direct the Police Department of Somerville, Mass., before returning in 2010 to Clearwater as police chief.
 Twice the Clearwater Bar Association has awarded Holloway with its Allen G. Moore Gold Badge, which honors law enforcement officials who uphold the ideals and objectives of the legal system.
 In 2011, he participated in the Executives in State and Local Government Program at Harvard University's John F. Kennedy School of Government.
 He also has served on a Sixth Circuit Bar Grievance Committee.
 Holloway's B.A. is from Eckerd College and his M.B.A. is from the University of Phoenix.